rodneykinney/quisp/README.md

 ## License
 Quisp generates JSON compatible with [Highcharts](http://www.highcharts.com/) to render the plots.
 Quisp is released under the Apache 2.0 license.
-Highcharts is a commercial project, although free for non-profits and personal projects.
+Highcharts is a commercial product, although free for non-profits and personal projects.